matwilso/generative_models/README.md

 words describing how the different things work.
 I also provide code in a consistent format and easily modifiable and runnable, with nice plots so you can study the behavior of these.
+I thought I have pretty good understanding and notes of these and their specifics.

 This is one repo that is easy to parse and provides a common way to look at many generative models.

 Mainly this is for my own learning, but you may find it valuable.

+One way you may is by going through and dropping in on the code and seeing what it does.

+This is basically trying to understand all generative models.
+And playing with the code and going through it all seems the best way to really understand it.
+If I didn't write the code, I need to understand the decision behind every single line.
+And I have commented anything that seemed non-obvious to me.

 My autoregressives is pretty thorough, heavily inspired by the great USL course.

+You should be able to clone this and run it with minimal effort.
+I've listed all dependencies and how to install then.
+If you have trouble, do let me know.

+This ids

+It's nice to see all these separate methods in a single good framework.

+[individual lectures]
+[lecture that compares trade-offs between everything. and i might summarize it here]

 // TODO: add class condition
 // TODO: switch to MNIST